TebaSUH/Counrties-Classification/README.md

-# EEG-Epilepsy---Classification: This is a project in machine learning
+# Countries Classification: This is a project in machine learning
-the project will classify epilepsy
+the project will classify countries according to giving maps